SurferAdmin/freqstart/README.md

 * Fixed permission error in cleanup routine.
 (Thanks: lsiem)
 * Added cron remove for letsencrypt cert in the nginx reconfiguration routine.
 * Fixed domain validation error from host command.
+* File creation routine to create path if it doesnt exist.

 `v0.1.4`
 * Changed docker vars name creation.
 WARNING: Existing/running containers may not be dedected correctly.